kentcdodds/ng-stats/README.md

 Uses sessionStorage to store whether the graphic should be automatically loaded every time the page is reloaded.

+Note, if you pass `false` as options, it will simply remove the stats window: `showAngularStats(false)`

 ## Module

 Simply declare it as a dependency `angular.module('your-mod', ['angularStats']);`